Breakfast can be had anywhere. Here’s how!

 Fibre: Women need 25g of fibre per day and men need 38g of fibre per day.
-Fiber helps keep you regular, improve digestion and is a fuel for your good bacteria.
+Fibre helps keep you regular, improve digestion and is a fuel for your good bacteria.
 Breakfast is one of the most important meals for getting fibre in your diet.
-Oatmeal and All Bran Buds are two fantastic cereals providing soluble fibre which helps lower cholesterol.
+Oatmeal and All-Bran Buds are two fantastic cereals providing soluble fibre which helps lower cholesterol.
 In particular, the beta-glucan in oats has been shown to lower blood cholesterol and Health Canada recognized that role by approving a health claim about it.
-Whole grain breads such as Silver Hills provide 5 g of fibre per slice.
+Whole-grain bread such as Silver Hills provides 5 g of fibre per slice.
 Fresh fruit, vegetables and nuts also provide a source of fibre.
-Pack a snack pack of All Bran Buds in your cab in case of emergency.
+Pack a snack pack of All-Bran Buds in your cab in case of an emergency.

 Carbohydrates: Carbohydrates are your body’s best fuel source but if they are high in sugar or low in fibre they don’t last long.
 White or refined carbohydrates are digested easily and absorbed quickly.
-Choose sources of carbohydrates that are nutrient dense and offer a source of fibre such as whole grain breads and cereals, fruit and vegetables.
+Choose sources of carbohydrates that are nutrient-dense and offer a source of fibre such as whole-grain bread and cereals, fruit and vegetables.
 The fibre will slow the rise and fall of blood sugars helping energy last longer.

 Winning Breakfast Combinations:

-Really Quick Fix – Microwave scrambled egg in a mug and place on bread with ketchup
+Really Quick Fix – Microwave scrambled an egg in a mug and place on bread with ketchup

 Really Quick Fix- Use Ready to Blend Frozen Smoothies from The Good Stuff Co.

-Really Quick Fix: slice of leftover pizza from dinner (hopefully homemade)
+Really Quick Fix: a slice of leftover pizza from dinner (hopefully homemade)

-Fruit and Yogurt Parfait – In a mason jar add a layer of blueberries and kiwi, top with a spoonful of Greek Vanilla yogurt and sprinkle of All Bran Buds or granola.
-Add another layer of raspberries and banana, spoonful of yogurt, sprinkle of walnuts.
-Quick tip: Use canned peaches instead of fresh fruit.
+Fruit and Yogurt Parfait – In a mason jar add a layer of blueberries and kiwi, top with a spoonful of Greek Vanilla yogurt and a sprinkle of All-Bran Buds or granola.
+Add another layer of raspberries and banana, a spoonful of yogurt, sprinkle of walnuts.
+A quick tip: Use canned peaches instead of fresh fruit.

 Really Quick Fix: Yogurt container and an apple

 Egg Wrap – Whip an egg with 1 Tbsp milk in a mug and microwave 1 minute on high.
-Place egg on whole grain tortilla, sprinkle with cheddar cheese, baby spinach, avocado and tomato.
+Place egg on a whole-grain tortilla, sprinkle with cheddar cheese, baby spinach, avocado and tomato.
 Quick Tip: precook several hard-boiled eggs and slice them instead of scrambled egg, top with salsa.

-Really Quick Fix – Make the night before and just reheat in microwave.
+Really Quick Fix – Make the night before and just reheat in the microwave.